ConvoOfficial/Convo-Prototype-Socket/README.md

 ## Features

+- It is memory safety thanks to NodePP
 - It is complitly Asinchronous no pthread.
 - The Server Knows when Client is connected.
 - The Server Knows when Client is disconnected.